surifirstpin/biplus_documentation/docs/README.md

 Bi+ retrieves the latest information and assist your financial advisor to focus on analyzing and controlling spontaneously rather than wasting time for data management.

-Disclose Data
+### Disclose Data
 Sometimes, Direct dashboard reports are not enough to further explore your data.
-Bi+ is provided with filter option to drill-down facility
+Bi+ is provided with filter option "Drill-down" to explore your data as deep as you like.
-Sometimes, dashboards are not enough.
-You need to explore your data.
-You are able to configure every click event yourself and make widgets interact between each other.
-Apply filters by clicking on data points or drill down into your data as deep as you like.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MDc4NDQ0NTBdfQ==
+eyJoaXN0b3J5IjpbLTE1ODk3MjIxODBdfQ==
 -->